An investigation into Athenex Inc. (NASDAQ:ATNX)'s technical aspects - The Dwinnex

 Revenue Estimates

-3 analysts predict $28.92M in revenue for the current quarter.
+According to 3 analysts, the current quarter’s revenue is expected to be $28.92M.
 It ranges from a high estimate of $29.65M to a low estimate of $28.32M.
 As of the current estimate, Athenex Inc.’s year-ago sales were $24.02M, an estimated increase of 20.40% from the year-ago figure.
 For the next quarter, 3 analysts are estimating revenue of $30.23M, an increase of 21.20% over than the figure of $20.40% in the same quarter last year.
 There is a high estimate of $31.4M for the next quarter, whereas the lowest estimate is $29.1M.

 A total of 3 analysts have provided revenue estimates for ATNX’s current fiscal year.
 The highest revenue estimate was $121.5M, while the lowest revenue estimate was $114.27M, resulting in an average revenue estimate of $118.51M.
 In the same quarter a year ago, actual revenue was $120.18M, down -1.40% from the average estimate.
 Based on 3 analysts’ estimates, the company’s revenue will be $126.29M in the next fiscal year.
 The high estimate is $127.8M and the low estimate is $124.38M.
 The average revenue growth estimate for next year is up 6.60% from the average revenue estimate for this year.